-3.13 Hopper Settings
+3.15 Hopper Settings

 The Hopper Settings screen allows for adjustment of the hopper settings, including speed and on and off time.
-See Figure 3-5.
+See Figure 3-7.
+NOTE: Hopper Settings can only be accessed under Counter Settings.

 Hopper Spd: Press this button to enter a numeric value and adjust the speed of the hopper that distributes parts to the vibratory bowl.